Say Yes to a Secure Presence in the Cloud

 Anjuna supports Intel and AMD platforms today and will shortly add support for Amazon Nitro Enclaves.

 Workloads can be executed across any enclave platform without modification.
-Anjuna Enterprise Enclaves also run on Microsoft’s Azure confidential computing, with Azure Kubernetes Services (AKS), an integrated with Azure Key-Vault.
+Anjuna Enterprise Enclaves also run on Microsoft’s Azure confidential computing, with Azure Kubernetes Services (AKS), and integrated with Azure Key-Vault.
 This provides the flexibility to secure data and applications—no matter what server or cloud on which they are running.